thousandbrainsproject/tbp.monty/docs/future-work/learning-module-improvements/use-out-of-model-movements.md

 <img src="../../figures/future-work/out_of_model_movement.png" alt="Example of a sensor movement resulting in the hypothesis moving out of the learned model an object" width="500">

-*Example of a sensor movement resulting in the hypothesis moving out of the learned model of an object.*
+*Example of a sensor movement resulting in the hypothesis moving out of the learned model of an object.
+Note a hypothesis need not be correct to become out-of-model; a hypothesis simply needs to move far away from any learned model points.*

 > [!NOTE]
 > In the past we have sometimes referred to this as an "out of reference frame" movement.
 However, it is most accurate to describe the reference frame as the unbounded representational space where a model is learned.
 As such, describing it as an out-of-model-movement (OOMM) is more accurate.